RepoDynamics/PyPackIT/docs/website/source/contribute/collaborate/index.md

 :::{toctree}
 :hidden:

-general
 docs/index
 dev/index
 maintain/index
 :::

-You can {{project_name}} can use your help in many different ways; a few examples of how {{project_name}} can appreciate from your experience, support, knowledge and expertise are:
+You can {{name}} can use your help in many different ways; a few examples of how {{name}} can appreciate from your experience, support, knowledge and expertise are:

 So, thank you for your support and involvement; we appreciate all your work! 🙏❤️